What Is The Best RV AC Unit?

 Ducted Or Non-Ducted

-Many RV AC units are compatible with ducted campers but some are for non-ducted only.
+- Many RV AC units are compatible with ducted setups, offering efficient cooling across multiple rooms.

-Non-ducted RV AC units are found mostly in smaller trailers and vans.
-Instead of a duct system, the air is blown out directly under the unit via an interior vent cover.
+Non-ducted systems are more common in smaller trailers and vans.
+Instead of distributing air through a duct system, these units blow air directly into the space beneath the AC via an interior vent cover.

 Conclusion & My RV Air Conditioner Recommendations

-Standard RV AC units won’t work with regular 120V outlets (home wall outlets) because of the high initial watt usage.
+Standard RV AC units won’t work with regular 15 or 20 amp 120V outlets (home wall outlets) because of the high initial watt usage.

 See Also: Best RV Roof Caulks: When To Use Self Leveling Lap Sealants

-All of the RV AC units in this review are the standard rooftop kind and the options are mostly between the 13,500 and 15,000 btu versions.
+All the RV AC units in this review are the standard rooftop kind and the options are mostly between the 13,500 and 15,000 BTU versions.

 Looking at things like total power usage, weight, and wind resistance will help you choose the best style for your camper.